-Future-proofing a home is not just about the high performance envelope, it also requires the installation of renewable energy technology.
-Solar panels and air source (or ground source) heat pumps have enormous environmental benefits but a slightly higher upfront cost.
-Ultimately the decision is out of our hands, and firmly in yours.
+Future-proofing a home is not just about the high performance envelope, it also requires the installation of renewable energy technology where possible.
+Solar panels and air/ground source heat pumps have enormous environmental benefits with an upfront cost that will pay itself back over the years.

-With the development of battery technology for renewable energy, the rising prices of gas and the lower costs of renewable tech, it's never been a better time to invest in the future.
+Along with the advent of battery technology for storing energy, the rising price of gas and the lower costs of renewable tech, it's never been a better time to invest in your future.
 If you can generate your own energy, you can create a self sufficient home with net zero carbon emissions.

 Embodied energy is the total energy required to make or build something.
 It is the carbon footprint of a product or project and is often used to describe the carbon cost of construction.
 We keep our embodied energy low by reducing the large machinery required on site, working with sustainable timber and manufacturing each home on demand (as opposed to operating a factory).

 We conducted some research in 2010, comparing the Facit Homes approach with other construction methods.
 We found that even if built to Passivhaus standards, it would take other homes an additional 100 years to offset the extra embodied energy required to build them.